 Case Management Software

-Not only will an attorney need to have case management software, but they will need to make sure that it fits their practice.
+Not only will an attorney need to have legal software for managing legal cases, but they will need to make sure that it fits their practice.
 The era of the lawyer managing their cases through paper files is mostly over.